-- 1. You install the MyID Identity Agent app on your mobile device. - 2.
+- 1. You install the mobile app on your mobile device. - 2.
 Using MyID, a MyID operator requests (and optionally approves) an ID for your mobile device. - You can use the MyID Operator Client or MyID Desktop.
 Alternatively, you can use the MyID Core API or the Credential Web Service API to make the request. - MyID uses email or an SMS gateway to send a message to the user's email address or phone number that is stored as the Cell or Mobile (depending on the language setting) number in the MyID record. - 4.
 When the message is received on your mobile device, you click the link or notification. - 5.
 The type of notification depends on your mobile device type and whether the message is sent through SMS or email.
-Follow the instructions displayed on your mobile device. - Alternatively, you can request an ID for your own device, and rather than use an email or SMS notification, you can choose to display a QR code on screen you can scan with the Identity Agent app. - Alternatively, you can use the MyID Operator Client or MyID Desktop to request an ID for your own device.
-If you are using MyID Desktop to request your own ID, rather than use an email or SMS notification, you can choose to display a QR code on screen that you can scan with the Identity Agent app. - 6.
-You use the Identity Agent app to download the certificates and badge layouts to your mobile device from the MyID web service. - 7.
-You can now use your mobile device as a MyID device.
+Follow the instructions displayed on your mobile device. - Alternatively, you can request an ID for your own device, and rather than use an email or SMS notification, you can choose to display a QR code on screen you can scan with the mobile app. - Alternatively, you can use the MyID Operator Client or MyID Desktop to request an ID for your own device.
+If you are using MyID Desktop to request your own ID, rather than use an email or SMS notification, you can choose to display a QR code on screen that you can scan with the mobile app. - 6.
+You use the mobile app to download the certificates and badge layouts to your mobile device from the MyID web service. - 7.
+You can now use the credentials delivered to your mobile device.